MaxHalford/eaopt/README.md

 - `Migrator` and `MigFrequency` should be provided if you want to exchange individuals between populations in case of a multi-population GA.
 If not the populations will be run independently.
 Again this is an advanced concept in the genetic algorithms field that you shouldn't deal with at first.
 - `Speciator` will split each population in distinct species at each generation.
 Each specie will be evolved separately from the others, after all the species has been evolved they are regrouped.
 - `Logger` is optional and provides basic population statistics, you can read more about it in the [logging section](#logging-population-statistics).
 - `Callback` is optional will execute any piece of code you wish every time `ga.Enhance()` is called. `Callback` will also be called when `ga.Initialize()` is.
-Adding a callback can be useful for example for calculating specific population statistics that are not provided by the logger.
+Using a callback can be useful for many things:
+    - Calculating specific population statistics that are not provided by the logger
+    - Changing parameters of the GA after a certain number of generations
+    - Monitoring for converging populations

 Essentially, only `GenomeFactory`, `NPops`, `PopSize` and `Model` are required to initialize and run a GA.